 This podcast interview qualifies for 0.5 general continuing education (CE) units.
 The Oregon Board of Naturopathic Medicine has approved this educational content for 0.5 “general” CE units for naturopathic physicians.
 Naturopathic physicians licensed in any U.S. state except California may obtain general CE by listening to this podcast and completing a 10-question test on the material contained within the clinical topic.
 Click the button below to take the test for FREE, thanks to an educational grant from PERQUE Integrative Health.
-Upon successful completion, you will receive an instant certificate of completion.
+Upon successful completion, you will receive an email confirming you passed.
 This CE approval may also qualify for the CE requirements of other practitioner types.

 About the Expert